 WL: The captain never assessed correctly what was going on.
 He was obviously trying to, he wasn’t there to drink coffee or suck his thumb, but he was never able to figure out what was going on even though it should have been amply obvious what was going on.

-KM: But for whatever reason it wasn’t obvious to them what was going on.
+KM: But for whatever reason, it wasn’t obvious to them what was going on.
 They didn’t know they were in a stall.
 If they’d realized it, Williams says the fix would have been clear.
 It’s basic, it’s pilot school 101.

-WL: The recovery would have required them to put the nose down, power doesn’t matter, just get the nose down get a below the horizon regain a flying speed and then pull out of the ensuing dive.
+WL: The recovery would have required them to put the nose down, power doesn’t matter, just get the nose down get a below the horizon regain flying speed and then pull out of the ensuing dive.

 RM: The plane continued falling down at a jaw-dropping pace, losing several thousands of feet per minute.
-But since they started at 37,000 feet for a while there was still time for a recovery.
+But since they started at 37,000 feet for a while there was still time for recovery.

-WL: So for quite a long time, a normal crew would have been able to recover and at the very end, at around 16,000 feet the best crew in the world only probably would have been would have been able to recover, and below that altitude, no crew would have been able to enable to recover because they simply didn’t have the space beneath them to execute the dive before hitting the water.
-But in any case they never tried to do it.
+WL: So for quite a long time, a normal crew would have been able to recover and at the very end, at around 16,000 feet the best crew in the world only probably would have been able to recover, and below that altitude, no crew would have been able to enable to recover because they simply didn’t have the space beneath them to execute the dive before hitting the water.
+But in any case, they never tried to do it.
 And so they rode this airplane down, expressing confusion the whole time and finally expressing certainty that they were going to die.

 KM: Four minutes and twenty seconds after the incident started

-WL: They pancaked into the water at very high descent rate and of course it killed everyone instantly.
+WL: They pancaked into the water at a very high descent rate and of course it killed everyone instantly.